Maniek13/BikeService/readme.md

 In progres

-Install app from Android apk
+Install app from AppToLook.apk (preview version)

+Server and app not working exacly

+For use:

+Server:
+Run sql to create database
+Create user in database
-Server not working exacly.
-To work need to add to ISS or ect.
+Add web  service to ISS or ect

+Android app:

-If want use source code, must add file Settings.js in src/objects with path to WebService like this:
+Add file Settings.js in src/objects with path to WebService like this:
 ______________________________________
 class Settings{
     static SOAPAdress = 'serwer.asmx'
-}
+}z`

 export default Settings;
 _______________________________________